juxor/afaq/markdown/append137.md

 that laissez-faire capitalism meant _"the victory of the strong over the weak, of those who own property over those who own nothing."_ [quoted by Peter Marshall, **Demanding the Impossible**, p.
 259]

+[‹ 6 Is "anarcho"-capitalism against the state?](/afaq/append136.html "Go to
+previous page" ) [up](/afaq/append13.html "Go to parent page" ) [8 What role
+did the state take in the creation of capitalism? ›](/afaq/append138.html "Go to next page" )